 The Bank classifies its financial assets in the following categories:

-- · Financial assets designated at fair value through profit or loss. - · Loans and receivables. - Financial investments at amortized cost. - Financial investments at fair value through OCI.
+- Financial assets designated at fair value through profit or loss (FVTPL). - Loans and receivables. - Financial investments at amortized cost. - Financial investments at fair value through other comprehensive income (FVTOCI).

 Management determines the classification of its investments at initial recognition.